flamwenco/40s-wiki-backup/why.md

 # Why use a 40% keyboard?

-We look at three common reasons why people choose a 40% keyboard, a bit more on why layers are one of them, and make the discussion concrete with toy and complete keymap examples.
+We look at three common reasons why people choose a 40% keyboard and go into more depth on why layers are one of them.

-## Small, tailored, dense
+## They're small, tailored, and packed

 People have different keyboard needs, but three common reasons for using a 40% board are: